Betterez/btrz-simple-dao/README.md

 io.js >= v2.0.1

 ## Change log
+  * 2.2.1 - Updated docs.

+  * 2.2.0 - Added new method findAggregate on Operator to be used similar to existing find method.

   * 2.1.1 - Fixing a memory leak since we were re-adding the listener to the on("error") of the db for each operation.
 If you are using 2.0.0 or 2.1.0 update now.

   * 2.1.0 - Added .count() method to return a count.